Lions-Eye-Institute/LEI_SFD/datasheet.md

 Email: [andrew.turpin@lei.org.au](mailto:andrew.turpin@lei.org.au)

 ## Is there an erratum?
-No
+No.

 ## Will the dataset be updated?
-As at March 2025, corrections and additions will be made if necessary.
+As at August 2025, corrections and additions will be made if necessary.
 More eyes may be added in the future.

 ## If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances?